Logarithmic EW corrections at one-loop: Numerical results

 In order to contrast the behaviour of the $p_{\rm{T}, j_1}$ distribution we show differential distributions in $H_{\rm{T, jet}}$, $H_{\rm{T, tot}}$ for $Z+2$~jets production in~\reffi{fig:zjj_HT}, where these observables are defined as

-The $H_{\rm{T}, jet}$ observable essentially is identical to $p_{\rm{T},Z}$ as the entire recoil of the di-jet system is taken by the $Z$-boson.
+The $H_{\rm{T}, jet}$ observable is largely correlated to $p_{\rm{T},Z}$ as the entire recoil of the di-jet system is taken by the $Z$-boson.
 Consequently, relative EW corrections to $H_{\rm{T}, jet}$ are in agreement with the ones observed for $p_{\rm{T},Z}$.
 On the other hand, the $H_{\rm{T}, tot}$ distribution corresponds to the total sum of all final state momenta and as for the $p_{\rm{T}, j_1}$ distribution we observe sizeable cancellations between negative \LSC corrections, and positive \SSC and \COLL corrections.
 For this observable the total \NLLp prediction is in percent-level agreement with the \NVI one with total corrections of about $-10\%$ at $H_{\rm{T}, tot}=1\,$TeV, while here the \NLL prediction only yields around $-5\%$ corrections.
-In this case the difference between \NLL and \NLLp appears to overestimate the size of further subleading corrections beyond the LA.
+In this case considering the difference between \NLL and \NLLp as an uncertainty of subleading corrections beyond the LA in a situation where \NVI is not known would overestimate any remaining angular-dependent logarithmic corrections beyond the LA.